ics-i-ask-center/qt5_aci/dsistudio_mrtrix3/REAME.md

 NVIDIA driver installation and EoD libraries are removed

 2020/9/15
-Recipe for DSI Studio, MRTrix3, ANTs, FSL, and fMRIPrep is added (with NVIDIA CUDA)
+Recipe for DSI Studio, MRTrix3, ~~ANTs~,~~ FSL, and fMRIPrep is added (with NVIDIA CUDA)
 (This recipe is based on dsi_mrtrix3 recipe.
 All other packages will be installed with this recipe.)
+**Singularity.dsi_mrtrix3_ants** cannot be built on Singularity Hub due to 2 hr time restriction